 Soapstone countertops are easy to polish or oil.
 When the previous oil coating starts to lighten, it means that the mineral oil has evaporated.
 This is a good time to apply oil again to your soapstone countertop.
 Then again, you can oil soapstone countertops as often as you want.

 Oiling is done to hasten its natural darkening process.
 Soapstone does not need to be sealed, because it is non-porous, unlike granite and marble.

 Step 1 - Pour Mineral Oil

 Pour a moderate amount of mineral oil on your countertop, or dampen the cloth with oil.
-It doesn’t really matter.
-Too little or too much oil has no side effect, so don’t worry about measurements.
+Too little or too much oil has no side effects, so don’t worry about measurements.

 Step 2 - Wipe

 Spread the oil using the cloth.
 Notice that once you’ve applied the oil, the stone starts to darken to a dark gray, and sometimes even black.

 Step 3 - Remove Excess

 Since soapstone is not porous, you don’t have to think of anything like letting the oil sink in.
 Dry the countertop of excess oil.
 Wipe it completely, and do not leave any greasy feel.